Click 3D map to enlarge; click again to zoom

 3D view north-west: Rakaia River to Bealey

 Continue back up the road that took you to the camping area, but don’t cross the wooden bridge again.
 You will go over a concrete bridge and then you will need to climb over the gate where the road turns off to the left.
 There is no indication of a trail until you come to a new fence and a sign directing TA walkers to divert right around it.
 This differs from the map, but the walking is easy.
 When the diversion ends, marker poles appear up the valley.
 Don’t follow the 4WD track away from the river to left.
 Nor think that the large valley to your right is your destination.
 Things are a little disorienting where the Avoca River joins the Harper, as there are valleys on the right and the way up the Harper Valley is not obvious from further down.
+The land is on Glenthorne Station and you are asked to strictly stick to the trail.
 Cross the Avoca and then the Harper.
 Back from the valley a little at the point where the map shows the Harper River crossing are The Pinnacles, strange geological formation of pillars of eroding soft rock each protected by a stone cap.
 4WD tracks appear and then end in river fords up much of the rest of the river.
 There is a 4WD track well to the right and above the river that leaves the river bank just below and opposite The Pinnacles.
-Or you can keep going up river and get your feet wet every now and then.
-Staying on the right of the valley seems to be the general advice.
+That’s where you are supposed to go or risk being trespassed!
 Hamilton Hut is up Hamilton Creek to the right and over a suspension bridge.
 Kea frequent the hut and you will see the approach to the hut strewn with shredded plastic items – a reminder not to leave your belongings outside.

 The first half hour is easy walking before you start up the Harper River bed itself.
 The route is marked with stone cairns here and there.
 Do your bit and build up the crumbling ones.
 Watch out that you don’t go up the Fall Creek valley.
 The route takes a bit of a left turn here and an orange triangle marker only comes into view when you have made the turn.
 West Harper Hut (1.5 hrs) is a very basic tin hut with earth floor and canvas bunks.
-The Lagoon Saddle A-frame Hut (3 hrs 40) is a more modern affair, but very basic and only sleeps 2.
-There is another tiny tin hut nearby, across the creek in the forest, with two bunks but no mattresses.
+The Lagoon Saddle A-frame Hut (3 hrs 40) is a more modern affair, but very basic and only sleeps 2 (as of 2019 mattresses may have been removed and a notice to say ‘no overnight stays’ put up).
+There is another tiny tin hut that looks like a garden shed nearby, across the creek in the forest, with two bunks but no mattresses.
 From the A-frame it is a short distance up to Lagoon Saddle, where there is a panoramic view of the Waimakariri River valley below.
 It can be rugged weather up here, as suggested by the names of the peaks to your right, Mt Misery and Mt Horrible.
 However, it is easy walking downhill to Bealey Hut (1 hr 50) and on to the main highway connecting the east and west coasts via Arthur’s Pass.
 You could easily stay at Bealey Hut (6 bunks), but it will only have taken 5 hrs 40 to get here (not the 7-8 hrs in the TA notes, which is partly accounted for by the long slog up to Lagoon Saddle going north to south), so you could push on to Bealey Hotel (50 mins), Greyneys Shelter (2.5 hrs), or Arthur’s Pass.

 It is a 5 min walk to the Cora Lynn car park, and a bit further down the road to SH73.
 The turn off to the left on the way down takes you to Arthurs Pass Eco Lodge.
 It’s road walking all the way on a busy road to the Bealey Hotel.
 This was once the major stop on the West Coast Rd that was built to connect Christchurch to the West Coast after gold was discovered there, though the original hotel is long gone.
 A modern building hasn’t brought cellphone coverage with it though.

 The next section, should you chose to walk it, is the Klondyke Track.
-It is not really usefully marked at any point, nor is it evident on the ground, so you have to follow the map as best you can.
+It is not really usefully marked at any point, nor is it evident on the ground (because, I suspect, most TA walkers don’t use it), so you have to follow the map as best you can.
 It involves fording the Waimakariri River.
 If this is too high, then you may as well just walk along the road and across the bridge.
 The point where the route departs from SH73 past Bealey Hotel is not clear, though the official NoBo notes suggest at the hotel itself.
-And it is very rough, unpleasant going all the way.
+A hiker suggests that this may be to the right of the building, where you walk behind two moa sculptures and along a mown path to the top of a knoll.
+To the right and downhill a gap in the beech trees takes you to the river plain.
+It is very rough, unpleasant going all the way.
 Make your aim point Klondyke Corner campsite, 8 km south of Arthur’s Pass village, which you may be able to locate in the distance by the white shapes of campervans.
 It is a basic campsite with a shelter.
-Then it is walking parallel with the road and river to Greyneys Shelter, where there are a few camping sites.
-There may be tracks through the beech trees, but these are hard to locate.
-According to the official NoBo notes there is a track through the beech forest which then crosses a railway line and continues as an unsealed road parallel to the main road to Greyneys Shelter.
-The shelter itself is more enclosed than Klondyke, and you could sleep on the benches within the shelter at a pinch in bad weather.
-But you are probably best to hitch hike to Arthur’s Pass, 6km away.
-The road is very busy with tourist traffic, and narrow, so road walking would not be very safe.
+Then it is walking parallel with the road and river from a gravel path at Klondyke Corner up a bank to the right along a trail in the beech trees with yellow markers.
+However, erosion has removed the track in places, so you either have to bush bash or descend to the river.
+You cross a railway line and continue on an unsealed road parallel to the main road to pass Greyneys Shelter.
+The shelter itself is more enclosed than Klondyke, and you could sleep on the benches within the shelter at a pinch in bad weather but camping is not permitted.
+And anyway, you are probably best to hitch hike to Arthur’s Pass, 6km away.
+The road is very busy with tourist traffic, and narrow, so road walking would not be safe.

 Arthur’s Pass has a café but they no longer sell groceries, though you could buy a sandwich for lunch the next day.
 There is a restaurant across the road with main dishes in the $20 to $30 range, and mediocre takeaway fish and chips.
 A DoC visitor centre sells camping gas and is a good place to get a weather forecast (don’t rely on them having gas in stock on the day you are there, though maybe they will hold one for you if you call in advance: 03 318-9211, firstname.lastname@example.org).
-They will also hold bounce boxes for $10, which need to be couriered (not posted) to them.
+If you haven’t got hut tickets for the Nelson Lakes National Park huts you can buy them here as they are not covered by a hut pass.
+You will need a serviced hut ticket and a standard ticket for each hut (2 huts – Blue Lake and Upper Travers) if you follow my plan.
 There is a large basic DoC campsite (Avalanche Creek Campsite) with ten tent sites, a large shelter for cooking and toilets on the Bealey River side of the village by the restaurant.
 This tends to be full of campervans.
 As Arthur’s Pass is on a major tourist route and is a small settlement, accommodation can be very tight.
 Reservations are strongly recommended for Bealey Hotel or the Youth Hostel.
 Note that the YHA reception closes at 7pm and DoC closes at 5pm.
 DoC have a comprehensive brochure on Arthur’s Pass.

 - Arthurs Pass Eco Lodge – 027 675 1511, email@example.com.
 Run by a DoC ranger, Helen Nugteren. $165 for two, B&B.

-- Mountain House Arthur’s Pass (YHA) – West Coast Road, Arthur’s Pass village, 03 318 9258, firstname.lastname@example.org.
-Food parcels will be no longer be held.
-Try DoC or The Sanctuary.
+- Mountain House Arthur’s Pass (YHA) – 84 West Coast Road, Arthur’s Pass village, 03 318 9258, firstname.lastname@example.org.
+I have conflicting information on whether they will hold food parcels – no info on their website.

 - Avalanche Creek Shelter Campsite – Arthur’s Pass Village, no bookings, tent sites, $8/person.

 - The Sanctuary – BBH, main highway, at the north end of the settlement.
 0274 662 755, 03 942 2230.
 Very reasonable prices but small and you need to use your own sleeping bag.
-Camping also available here and bounce boxes accepted (but see website for conditions and charge (not applicable if you are staying in the bunkroom??).
-Transport to Aitkens Corner can be provided if you want to skip the Deception/Mingha track.
+This is not a conventional backpackers, so read the website thoroughly.
+Camping also available here and bounce boxes accepted (but see website for conditions).
+Are available for pickup 24hrs a day.
+Bring plenty of coins for showers, gas cooking, laundry.
+Transport to Aitkens Corner can be provided if you want to skip the Deception/Mingha track, or even have your pack transported while you walk over the track!
 Book ahead.